ZandrXandr/Fezzer-2/README.md

 7:Hit the L key on your keyboard, and wait for the level to load in.

-6:Right click to place new triles, left click to remove, click a trile on the left panel to select it.
+6:Hold left shift and use mouse+wasd to change the camera.
+Right click to place new triles, left click to remove, click a trile on the left panel to select it.

 ----------NOTES-------------